doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ---

-Automation account for use with [Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-intro) features like process automation, configuration management and update management that is linked to the shared log analytics workspace.
+Automation account for use with [Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-intro) features like process automation, configuration management and update management that is linked to the log analytics workspace.
 An automatically generated random name is assigned following the grep pattern "autoacct-\[a-z0-9\]\{16\}-001".

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---